Spacemance · direct from the author, Sera Voss

 Sera Voss spent too many nights on Reddit asking where all the human only space opera romances were.

-Nobody had written the answer.
+Nobody had written the answer, so they wrote it themselves.

 It's their debut.